NPE Runn Review

 NPE Runn – Firmware Updates

-• Zeroing out accumulated data when the BLE connection is deactivated
+- Accumulated data zeroed when the Bluetooth connection is deactivated

 Alternatives to NPE Runn